-2.2.2 Estimating P_r
+2.2.2 Estimating Pr

-For the final set of the paired WQP stations and small catchments, we calculate P_r using the DOC observation from the WQP stations and long-term mean SOC from HWSD based on Eqn.
+For the final set of the paired WQP stations and small catchments, we calculate P_r using the DOC observation from the WQP stations and long-term mean SOC from HWSD based on Eq.
 (6).
-For each catchment, the catchment polygons are used to clip the top-layer SOC map at the 1km resolution, and the catchment-scale SOC is subsequently calculated as the spatial average of SOC values at those 1km grid cells within the catchment.
-Hereafter the P_r estimated using Eqn.
-(6) are referred to as "Estimated P_r ".
-The Estimated P_r , derived from the analysis of WQP DOC observations and HWSD SOC data, exhibits a wide range of values spanning several orders of magnitude.
-Figure 1a illustrates the spatial distribution of P_r for the 2595 independent catchments.
-In these catchments, the Estimated P_r ranges from 4.61×10^{-6} to 8.04×10^{-3} (m3 soil/ m3 water), with a median value of 2.50×10^{-4} (m3 soil/ m3 water).
-As a broad assessment of the similarity between the catchments used to construct the model and the evaluation catchments, the values of P_r for the evaluation catchments calculated from data values of DOC and SOC using Eqn.
+For each catchment, the catchment polygons are used to clip the top-layer SOC map at the 1 km resolution, and the catchment-scale SOC is subsequently calculated as the spatial average of SOC values at those 1 km grid cells within the catchment.
+Hereafter the $P{\rm r}$ estimated using Eq.
+(6) is referred to as estimated P_r .
+The estimated $P{\rm r}$, derived from the analysis of WQP DOC observations and HWSD SOC data, exhibits a wide range of values spanning several orders of magnitude.
+Figure 1a illustrates the spatial distribution of $P{\rm r}$ for the 2595 independent catchments.
+In these catchments, the estimated P_r ranges from 4.61×10^{-6} to 8.04×10^{-3} (m3 soil per m3 water), with a median value of 2.50×10^{-4} (m3 soil per m3 water).
+As a broad assessment of the similarity between the catchments used to construct the model and the evaluation catchments, the values of P_r for the evaluation catchments calculated from data values of DOC and SOC using Eq.
 (6) are shown in Fig. 1b.
-Here, the Estimated P_r values in these catchments range from 8.81×10^{-6} to 6.37×10^{-3} (m3 soil/ m3 water), with a median of 2.60×10^{-4} (m3 soil/ m3 water).
-Note that the spatial distribution of the selected catchments is quite consistent with the spatial distribution of the WQP stations, i.e., more densely distributed in the eastern than western U.S., suggesting a good spatial representation of the selected catchments over all the WQP stations in CONUS.
-Figure S8 shows the spatial distribution of Estimated P_r values derived from the SoilGrids-based model for independent and evaluation catchments.
-The overall pattern closely resembles that derived from the HWSD-based model.
-The Estimated P_r values have a slightly narrower range, from 1.16×10^{-5} to 8.69×10^{-3} (m3 soil/ m3 water) at independent catchments, and a similar range, from 7.78×10^{-6} to 7.55×10^{-3} (m3 soil/ m3 water) at evaluation catchments.
+Here, the estimated P_r values in these catchments range from 8.81×10^{-6} to 6.37×10^{-3} (m3 soil per m3 water), with a median of 2.60×10^{-4} (m3 soil per m3 water).
+Note that the spatial distribution of the selected catchments is quite consistent with the spatial distribution of the WQP stations, i.e., more densely distributed in the eastern than the western US, suggesting a good spatial representation of the selected catchments over all the WQP stations in CONUS.
+The spatial distribution of estimated P_r values derived from the SoilGrids-based model for both independent and evaluation catchments closely mirrors that obtained from the HWSD-based model (Fig. S3).
+The estimated $P{\rm r}$ values have a slightly narrower range, from 1.16×10^{-5} to 8.69×10^{-3} (m3 soil per m3 water) at independent catchments, and a similar range, from 7.78×10^{-6} to 7.55×10^{-3} (m3 soil per m3 water), at evaluation catchments.